project-sunbird/sunbird.org-docs/developer-docs/upgrade/build_n_deploy.md

 **IMPORTANT**:

-1.Take a backup of all your databases by running backup jobs located under OpsAdministration → Core / KnowledgePlatform / DataPipeline → BackupJobs OR You can use VM Disk Snapshots from your cloud provider.
+1. Take a backup of all your databases by running backup jobs located under OpsAdministration → Core / KnowledgePlatform / DataPipeline → BackupJobs OR You can use VM Disk Snapshots from your cloud provider.

 2. Once all the variables and Jenkins configurations are complete, you can start to build and deploy services.